Environmental and Climate Justice at UUCC

 The Washington Post

 - I’m a black climate expert.
 Racism derails our efforts to save the planet.
-By Ayana Elizabeth Johnson
+By Ayana Elizabeth Johnson, The Washington Post.

 - Omission of air pollution from report on Covid-19 and race ‘astonishing’ Failure to consider dirty air as a factor in higher death toll among ethnic minorities wholly irresponsible, say critics.